getgrav/grav-plugin-simplesearch/README.md

 # Usage

-There are really two approaches to using SimpleSearch.
+There are two approaches to using SimpleSearch.

 ## 1. Standalone Search Page